Stochastic analysis, finance, insurance and risk

 - Computational Science: Applied Mathematics and Risk Analysis (programme option)

-The group is responsible for the programme option that will qualify students as actuaries (Norwegian link), and supervise master- and PhD-students within the areas of stochastical analysis, finance, insurance and risk.
+The group is responsible for the programme option that will qualify students as actuaries (Norwegian link), and supervise master- and PhD-students within the areas of stochastic analysis, finance, energy, insurance and risk.

 The group offers these courses